Buddhism in Kalmykia: "Pure" Buddhism and contemporary challenges

+Kalmyk Buddhist diaspora

 Kalmyk political refugees opened the first Buddhist temple in Central Europe, the Belgrade pagoda, located in Belgrade, Serbia, in 1929.
 In the wake of the Second World War, an estimated 526 Kalmyk refugees migrated from West Germany and surrounding areas to America in the late 1951 and early 1952.
 By 1962, the approximate Kalmyk population in the United States was 700.
 There, they established several Kalmyk Buddhist temples in Monmouth County, New Jersey and its environs.
 Ngawang Wangyal, a Kalmyk Buddhist monk, established the Tibetan Buddhist Learning Center and monastery in Washington, New Jersey.

 The babushki matsik

-The babushki matsik, meaning "group of old women precept holders" were groups of elderly women who perpetuated traditional Tibetan Buddhist practices during the forced deportation of Kalmyk nationals to Siberia in 1943.
+The babushki matsik (matsg), meaning "group of old women precept holders" were groups of elderly women who maintained traditional Tibetan Buddhist practices during the forced deportation of Kalmyk nationals to Siberia in 1943.
 This followed a period in the 1930s of the arrests and persecution of the Buddhist clergy under the Stalinist regime.
 During this period, all Kalmyk Buddhist shrines and temples were demolished.
 The babushki matsik are increasingly recognised for their role in preserving translated Tibetan Buddhist sacred texts, advantageously using their "politically negligible" status as old women to create untouchable religious material that could then be recorded and dispersed in periods of religious freedom.